DoDAO-io/dodao-uniswap-lp-academy/generated/guides/main/markdown/impermanent-loss-uniswap.md

 ---
+## Evaluation

+##### What is impermanent loss?

+- [x]  A phenomenon experienced by liquidity providers in AMMs when the value of their deposited assets changes compared to the initial deposit
+- [ ]  The change in value of assets held separately from a liquidity pool
+- [ ]  The profit made by arbitrageurs when adjusting AMM's prices
+- [ ]  The trading fees earned by liquidity providers in a liquidity pool

+##### What causes impermanent loss to occur?

+- [ ]  The change in value of assets held separately from a liquidity pool
+- [ ]  The trading fees earned by liquidity providers in a liquidity pool
+- [x]  The change in prices of assets deposited in an AMM's liquidity pool relative to each other
+- [ ]  The profits made by arbitrageurs when adjusting AMM's prices

+##### How do AMMs adjust their prices based on external markets?

+- [ ]  AMMs adjust their prices automatically based on external markets
+- [x]  AMMs rely on arbitrageurs to buy underpriced assets or sell overpriced assets until the AMM's prices match external market prices
+- [ ]  AMMs adjust their prices based on the trading fees collected
+- [ ]  AMMs adjust their prices based on the total value of the liquidity pool

+---
 ## Example

 Let's consider an example of two friends, Alice and Bob, who each have $10,000 worth of assets.
 Alice decides to provide liquidity to a USDC-ETH pool, while Bob decides to hold on to his ETH.
 Let's assume that at the time of deposit, 1 ETH is worth $2,000, and Alice has 5 ETH and $5,000 in USDC.